 Its location close to the shore means that it is best dived when there has been no rain for several days so that the visibility is at its best.

-The plane sits serenely on the sandy bottom and is covered with a light marine growth with numerous small barnacle-like hard coral growth on the wings and fuselage.
+The plane sits serenely on the sandy bottom.
+It is covered with a light marine growth with numerous small barnacle-like hard coral growth on the wings and fuselage.

-The three blades of the single propeller are still very much intact and have a rich covering of sponges and some colorful coral.
-Fish life is concentrated around the open cockpit which hosts a large anemone and a small colony of nemos just behind the pilot’s seat.
+The three blades of the single propeller are still very much intact.
+With a rich covering of sponges and some colorful coral.
+Fish life is concentrated around the open cockpit.
+Which hosts a large anemone and a small colony of nemos just behind the pilot’s seat.

 The total length of the fuselage is just under 10m and the tip to tip wingspan is 12m, so it’s not a particularly big wreck.